 Disney’s Studio Entertainment

 Disney acquired Marvel in 2009 and Pixar in 2006.
-The company has managed the profitability and quality of these two assets following their acquisitions.
-In fiscal 2013, Disney acquired Lucasfilm for $4.1 billion—another win for the company given the success of Star Wars.
-Disney’s peer Comcast (CMCSA) announced its acquisition of DreamWorks Animation (DWA) earlier this year.
+Since the acquisitions, the company has managed the profitability and quality of these two assets.
+In fiscal 2013, Disney acquired Lucasfilm for $4.1 billion, another win for the company, given the success of the Star Wars franchise.